roblox-ts/eslint-plugin-roblox-ts/src/rules/size-method/documentation.md

-# Enforce use of .size() method instead of .length or .size property for Roblox compatibility
+# Enforce use of .size() instead of .length or .size property

 🔧 This rule is automatically fixable by the [`--fix` CLI option](https://eslint.org/docs/latest/user-guide/command-line-interface#--fix).